-This review originally appeared in issue 19 of The Inventory the Internet’s largest online downloadable adventure game magazine and is reprinted here with the kind permission of its owner, Dimitris Manos.
+Note: This review was originally published on JA November 12, 2004.
+It originally appeared in issue 19 of The Inventory,the Internet’s largest online downloadable adventure game magazine.
+It's reprinted here with the kind permission of its author, Dimitris Manos.

-On the other hand if someone asks me today the same question I could proudly answer: ‘Last week, when I played Wanted: A Wild Western Adventure.
-I am happy to say that Wanted: A Wild Western Adventure (released in Europe as The Westerner) is one of the best adventures I have played the last five years and is a serious contender for best adventure game of the year.
+On the other hand, if someone were to ask me the same question today, I could proudly answer: "Last week, when I played Wanted: A Wild Western Adventure."
+I am happy to say that the game (released in Europe as The Westerner) is one of the best adventures I have played in the past five years and is a serious contender for best adventure game of the year.
 Let’s see why…

 Story: Fenimore Fillmore is a cowboy that is wandering the Wild West looking for love and adventure.
 One night he happens to pass by Joe Bannister’s farm.
 At the same time some gunmen approach the farm and demand from Joe to give them his land.
 Joe refuses and when the battle is about to begin Fenimore (thanks to a cactus bush) accidentally jumps between the two parties.
 The gunmen try to shoot Fenimore but he manages to dodge their shots and lead them out of Joe’s ranch.
 Joe Bannister in return invites him to stay there overnight and share their dinner.
 It turns out that the gunmen work for the town’s wealthiest man, John Starek and that he plans to steal the farmers’ land for himself.
 Fenimore decides to give Joe, his family and the rest of the farmers a helping hand.